VESTA TODAY

 Igniting Awareness

 Fire has long symbolized eternity and the soul.
-Indeed, fire worship—including the deification of fire and flame-centered rituals—is the oldest form of spiritual expression known to humankind, one that continues today.
+Fire worship—including the deification of fire and flame-centered rituals—is the oldest form of spiritual expression we know, and it continues today.

 Read a Book